Opinion by Richard Baird Posted 25 October 2011

 Camerata de Lausanne is a group of thirteen international, classical musicians founded by Pierre Amoyal in 2002.
-The group’s new identity, developed by Swiss based Demian Conrad, who pursue a research-led and technological approach to design manages to visualise the complex nature of music through the union of graphic design, technology and science.
+The group’s new identity, developed by Swiss studio Demian Conrad Design, who pursue a research-led and technological approach to design manages to visualise the complex nature of music through the union of graphic design, technology and science.

 “Because of my ingrained curiosity, I often ask myself the question: how can something invisible, like music, be graphically portrayed?
 Some time ago I needed to find a solution to visualise the concept of rarity.
 I solved this puzzle by inventing a random print technique called WROP.
 For the Camerata de Lausanne, I looked for a way of visualising sound, but without using images from the world of music per se (notes, instruments, etc).